 - Volunteer & explore in the diverse and vibrant Mother City

 Accommodation & Meals

-During your stay you will be accommodated in a variety of lodges as you tour Southern Africa, but home base will be the award winning Lidwala Lodge in Ezulwini Valley and then Hout Bay Backpackers in Cape Town.
+During your stay, you will be accommodated in a variety of lodges as you tour Southern Africa, but the home base will be the award-winning Lidwala Lodge in Ezulwini Valley and then Hout Bay Backpackers in Cape Town.
 Three meals a day will also be provided, some on a self-serve basis and others cooked for you.

 WHERE YOUR PROJECT FEE GOES

 By signing up with us you are donating your time and skills to work directly with communities in need through a structured project.
 There are many benefits of volunteering with an organization like ours.
 Sometimes it is hard to find projects to support in a foreign country that are safe, worthwhile, and reputable.
 When you sign-up for one of our projects for 2 or 12 weeks, you become part of a bigger, sustainable plan that our team of qualified staff has carefully crafted.
 You will also receive travel and visa support, orientation, a safe place to stay, logistical support, in addition to clear expectations of the work you will do.
 This is why we charge a fee for volunteering or interning abroad.

 Your project fee goes towards a company you can trust, an experience that is worthwhile and an opportunity that will make a positive and sustainable impact on the community you have chosen to serve.

 In Kruger, you will be joining a camping safari.
 Here your days will be spent on game drives searching for the incredibly diverse wildlife that this world-renowned national park has to offer, while at night you will be camped out under the African stars, sitting around a crackling campfire listening to tales of the African bush.
 While in Kruger your guide will teach you about the animals and plants of the African Savannah and how important it is to protect this beautiful but fragile eco-system as well as how culture, tradition, and society here is linked to wildlife.